-The Police and Crime Commissioner’s (PCC’s) key duties include supporting victims, giving them a voice and ensuring the effectiveness of the criminal justice system across Cleveland.
+The Police and Crime Commissioner’s (PCC’s) key duties include supporting victims, giving them a voice and ensuring the effectiveness of the criminal justice system in Cleveland.

-These duties are set out in the oath of office, which the PCC swears when taking up the four-year post.
+These duties are set out in the oath of office, which is sworn by the PCC when he takes up the four-year post.

 - The Victim Care and Advice Service (VCAS)